weetmuts/EventBExperiments/README.md

-Event-B Experiments by Fredrik Öhrström, developed using Roding 3.3 with SMT provers installed.
+Event-B Experiments by Fredrik Öhrström, developed using Roding 3.4 with SMT provers installed.

+**Experiment 13:**

+Merge two events into a single refined event.

 **Experiment 12:**

 Incrementally add elements to a SET in a refinement.
+I.e. a sort of data refinement?

 **Experiment 11:**